AdobeDocs/experience-manager-64.en/help/forms/using/finance-reference-site-walkthrough.md

 1. Now open the form in chrome browser several times using the following url:

    https://&lt;*hostname*&gt;:&lt;*port*&gt;/content/dam/formsanddocuments/we-finance/cc-app/jcr:content?wcmmode=disabled
-   Note: Remove the cookie with the name **mbox** from browser’s cookie persistence before opening the form next time.*
+   >[!NOTE] Remove the cookie with the name **mbox** from browser’s cookie persistence before opening the form next time.
 You will see experience A and B of the form at random.

 1. Select the form, click **More**, and click **A/B Testing Report**.
 You won’t find much data in the report as you have just started the testing.
 Let’s now provide some seed data to see how A/B Testing report looks like.